Course Directors

 Julia Poger (A-EN, B-RU, C-FR), M.A.C.I.
 (MIIS); ATA; AIIC, has been a freelance interpreter for over 30 years.
 As a long-time bi-active contractor with the U.S. State Department, she worked at Presidential and Cabinet levels.

-In Europe she has freelanced for the OECD, the UN family of organizations, the Council of Europe, and the private market.
+In Europe she has freelanced for the OECD, the UN family of organizations, the Council of Europe, the World Bank, and the private market.
 She has helped negotiate business deals, drafted legislation, argued arbitration cases, built nuclear power plants, gone on fact-finding missions, and put on a show.

 She has been invited to train, speak, or examine both novice and experienced interpreters in schools and venues in 7 countries, including her alma mater.

-She is a proud member of the International Association of Conference Interpreters, and is a member of the Belgian AIIC Network of Trainers (BANT), and the AIIC Social Media Committee.
+She is a proud member of the International Association of Conference Interpreters, and is a member of the Belgian AIIC Network of Trainers (BANT), and the AIIC Social Media Committee (LinkedIn).

-She has been co-director of the Cambridge Conference Interpretation Course for almost 20 years.
-If that wasn’t keeping her busy enough, she also runs Know Your Worth: a seminar by Julia Poger, training interpreters in marketing and negotiating skills.
+She has been co-director of the Cambridge Conference Interpretation Course since 2002.
+If all that weren’t keeping her busy enough, she also runs Know Your Worth: a seminar by Julia Poger, training interpreters in marketing and negotiating skills.

 Eva Bodor (A-DE, C-EN, C-NL, C-HU); B.A., University of Vienna (Austria) Institute of Translating and Interpreting; cand.iur.
-University of Amsterdam (Netherlands); NGTV, AIIC, followed her husband twice around the globe for 15 years studying law and business in Leiden, Natal, and Baltimore.
+University of Amsterdam (Netherlands); NGTV, AIIC, was born in Budapest, grew up in Vienna, and lives in The Hague.
+She studied interpreting at the University of Vienna (Austria) and law at the University of Amsterdam (Netherlands).
+During a long family break, she followed her husband twice around the globe, studying law and business in Leyden, Durban, and Baltimore.

 Alessandra Bonatti Harabin (A – SPA / IT, B – ENG, C – FR), MA, University of Florence, School of Higher Studies in Interpretation and Translation, Conference Interpreter, member of AIIC since 1991, was born in Johannesburg, her family moving to Mexico when she was 2.
 She was educated at the American School of Monterrey then obtained a degree in Art History at Florence University, before enrolling in the School of Higher Studies in Interpretation and Translation, obtaining a degree in Parliamentary Interpretation.